RGSmirnov/cfg_safety_llm/README.md

 # Text generation CFG improvements

-Details are presented in the Section 5 of the article: https://github.com/RGSmirnov/cfg_safety_llm/blob/main/paper.pdf
+(This is the post-competition update) Details are presented in the Section 5 of the article: https://github.com/RGSmirnov/cfg_safety_llm/blob/main/paper.pdf

 <br>To update the CFG to use Softmax instead of LogSoftmax the following code should be inserted near the model initialization (e.g. `model_eval.py`)
 ```python